 Around 70% of the NAO's cost base is for the salaries and related costs of staff who perform our audit and assurance work.
 The NAO recruits around 70-80 graduates and school-leavers each year and supports them in gaining a professional accountancy qualification.
-In 2018-19, the NAO spent some £60 million of its annual budget on staff costs.

-In 2018-19, the NAO also spent £24 million on the purchase of goods and services.
+The remaining 30% of the NAO's budget is mostly spent on the purchase of goods and services.
 This included audit services purchased from professional accountancy firms, IT support and training to assist the delivery of audit projects, and the cost of maintaining our London and Newcastle offices.
-Less than 30% of the NAO's annual expenditure is spent on external organisations or a supply chain we do not directly oversee.
+In these instances we are spending money with organisations or a supply chain we do not directly oversee.
 Such expenditure is incurred in compliance with our procurement policy, which requires a competitive process and the use of government frameworks where these are available.